Python objects

 <class 'float'>

-Similarly, we can check if an object is an instance of a given class:
+We can use isinstance to verify if an object is an instance of a given class:

 assert isinstance(1, int)